Chart Color Schemes

 Driver is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Driver's population was around 2,894 as of Nov 2025.
-This reflected an increase of 147 people since the 2021 Census, which reported a population of 2,747 people.
-The change was inferred from the estimated resident population of 2,894 from the ABS as of June 2024 and address validation since the Census date.
-This level of population equated to a density ratio of 1,682 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
+Driver's population is around 2,894 as of February 2026.
+This reflects an increase of 147 people since the 2021 Census, which reported a population of 2,747 people.
+The change is inferred from the estimated resident population of 2,894 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,682 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 55.1% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applied growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics projected an above median growth for statistical areas analysed by AreaSearch.
-The area was expected to expand by 386 persons to 2041, reflecting a total increase of 13.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above median population growth of statistical areas across the nation is projected for Driver, with the area expected to increase by 386 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 13.3% over the 17 years.

 Frequently Asked Questions - Population